mattischrome/blogischrome/_posts/2012-11-05-rust-and-bone-a-short-review.markdown

 date: "2012-11-05"
 title: "Rust And Bone: A Short Review"
 categories: Films
-tags: [Films, French]
+tags: [Films, French, Marion Cotillard, Thriller, Twelve]
 ---

 So, two short reviews in a row.
 I had the day off work and went to see “Rust And Bone” this afternooon.
-It’s the new film by Jacques Audiard, who directed “A Prophet” – one of my favourite films of the last five years[^1].
+It’s the new film by Jacques Audiard, who directed “A Prophet” – one of my favourite films of the last five years.

 “Rust And Bone” is a love story about Ali, a sexually feckless security guard who is struggling to look after his young son on his own, and Stéphanie (played by second most beautiful woman in the world, Marion Cotillard), who is injured while working as a co-ordinator of killer whale displays at an ocenarium.
 Needless to say it is not a minor injury.
 The film is basically their love story.
 I don’t feel so much responsibility to hide plot details about this film because, to be frank, I could type out the whole plot here and it wouldn’t convey the reasons why it’s so great.